 It is a type of social engineering that depends upon a victim taking the lure.
 The person dangling the bait wants to lure the target into taking action.
 The most hated form of baiting often uses physical media to spread the malware.

 In the real world, baiting is like the Trojan Horse, which uses physical media and depends on the curiosity and greediness of the victim.
 It is somehow similar to phishing attacks.
-The only thing which makes it different from other social engineering attacks is its promise of an item or any good which culprit/ attackers use to lure the targeted person.
-The baiters bid users free music, movie, or any downloaded site if they submit their login identifications to a specific site.
+The only thing that makes it different from other social engineering attacks is its promise of an item or any good that the culprits/ attackers use to lure the targeted person.
+The baiters bid users free music, movies, or any downloaded site if they submit their login identifications to a specific site.

 Example:

 The attacker may leave a USB loaded with malware where it is easily visible to the victim.
-Moreover, the attacker might also label it in an attractive or luring way, like ‘’for office use only’’ or Confidential.
+Moreover, the attacker might also label it in an attractive or luring way, like “for office use only” or “Confidential.”
 The victim attracted to the bait will surely pick it up and plug it into its system to see what it is.
-In this way, automatically, the malware will inject into the victim’s system.
+In this way, the malware will automatically be injected into the victim’s system.

 Phishing

 Phishing is a way to obtain information from an unknown and unaware victim.
-Even though of its notoriety, it remains successful.
+Despite its notoriety, it remains successful.
 In phishing, the culprit often sends an email or text to the target to seek information that might help with a more noteworthy crime.

 Example:

 Suppose an imposter sends emails that appear to come from a source the targeted person trusts the most.
 The source can be a bank asking email receivers to click on a link to log into their accounts.
 People get fooled easily after clicking on a link to a fake website.
-If they log in at the phony site so, very quickly, they are providing all of their login credentials and access to their bank account.
+If they log in at the phony site, they very quickly provide all of their login credentials and access to their bank account.

-Spear phishing is yet another type of phishing that is very prevalent.
+Spear phishing is yet another prevalent type of phishing.
 In this form, the culprit tries to target a specific person.
 The attacker might trace down a company’s name or email and then send emails to the targeted person.
-It will appear to come from the top-level company executive.
+The emails will appear to come from a top-level company executive.
+Once the victim clicks on the email and enters some information, he/she will lose his/her credentials or other important data.

 People usually pay attention to messages from people they often know.
 Many criminals exploit this by capturing email accounts and spamming account contact lists.